ianmelendez95/nube/README.md

       return word[0].toUpperCase() + word.slice(1)
     }

-Here's what it could look like as a NodeJS AWS Lambda 'handler', as an example.
+Here's what it could look like with a NodeJS AWS Lambda 'handler', as an example.
 This handler receives what will be the POST body as `event.body`.
 We assume the POST body is a valid JSON array of arguments to our `capitalizeWord` function.